Common Injuries of the Shoulder

 has eased, you will need to start physical therapy to regain shoulder movement.
 Your healthcare

-provider may prescribe a nonsteroidal anti-inflammatory drug (NSAID) for pain.
+provider may prescribe a nonsteroidal anti-inflammatory drug (NSAID).
+These help ease

 This extreme stiffness in the shoulder can happen at any age.
-It affects about 2%
+It affects about 1 in

-of Americans, most often between 40 and 60 years of age.
-The causes are not fully
+50 Americans, most often between ages 40 and 60.
+The causes are not fully understood.

-understood.
-Frozen shoulder can affect people with diabetes, thyroid disease, heart
+Frozen shoulder can affect people with diabetes, thyroid disease, heart disease, or

-disease, or Parkinson disease.
-It can also happen if the shoulder has been immobile
+Parkinson disease.
+It can also happen if the shoulder has been immobile for a period

-for a period of time.
-It can happen when a minor shoulder injury heals with scar tissue
+of time.
+It can happen when a minor shoulder injury heals with scar tissue that affects

-that affects how the joint moves.
-This scar tissue reduces flexibility in the shoulder
+how the joint moves.
+This scar tissue reduces flexibility in the shoulder and makes

-and makes it more prone to injury.
-The main symptom is not being able to move the
+it more prone to injury.
+The main symptom is not being able to move the shoulder in

-shoulder in any direction without pain.
-Treatment can be NSAIDs, cortisone shots,
+any direction without pain.
+Treatment can be NSAIDs, cortisone shots, or physical

-or physical therapy.
-You can reduce further injury and stiffness by stretching before
+therapy.
+You can reduce further injury and stiffness by stretching before starting

 A sudden increase in activity can place great stress on the shoulders and lead to